This article is meant to give a rough overview of promotion actions. It is intended to discuss

 PromotionActionDescriptor.
 Other than the above shipping discounts the non-conditional discounts implemented so far tend to be quite simple and their webforms are self-explanatory.

-A free gift discount grants a configured number of selected products added to cart as gift, where the number of gifts added can be regulated by means of the above-mentioned configuration parameters of class
+A free gift discount grants a configured number of selected products added to the cart as gift, where the number of gifts added can be regulated by means of the above-mentioned configuration parameters of the class